dev-tae/dev-tae.github.io/leetcode/easy/bit_manipulation/power_of_four_recursion_iteration_bit_manipulation_math.md

 # Approach 3: Math
 To determine if a number `n` is a power of four, we can use a mathematical approach.
 For `n` to be a power of four, it must satisfy the equation `n = 4^x` for some integer `x`.
 This can be rewritten in logarithmic form as `x = log4(n)`.
 We can check if `n` is indeed a power of four by verifying if `x` is an integer.

-In Python, we do this by comparing the logarithmic result to its integer part using `int(log_n)`:
+In Python, we do this by comparing the logarithmic result to its integer part using `int(log_n)`.

 ```
 log_n = math.log(n, 4)
 return log_n == int(log_n)
 ```

 We also need a base case for when the value is less than or equal to 0.
 We return False in this case.
-The reason for including the less than condition is that we can't take the logarithm of negative numbers, as it would throw a math domain error:
+The reason for including the less than condition is that we can't take the logarithm of negative numbers, as it would throw a math domain error.
 ```
 if n <= 0:
    return False